-Inside the timeline of crimes by the 'Golden State Killer'
+The 'Golden State Killer': Inside the timeline of crimes

-The suspected "Golden State Killer" behind serial rapes and murders across California in the 1970s and 1980s has finally been identified.
+The notorious "Golden State Killer" was behind serial rapes and murders across California in the 1970s and 1980s -- but decades passed before a suspect was identified.

-Interested in 'Golden State Killer' Case?Add 'Golden State Killer' Case as an interest to stay up to date on the latest 'Golden State Killer' Case news, video, and analysis from ABC News.

-Joseph James DeAngelo, a 72-year-old former police officer, was arrested this week in the decades-old case.

-His alleged "reign of terror" spanned from the Sacramento area in Northern California down to Orange County in Southern California, Orange County District Attorney Tony Rackauckas said Wednesday.
-DeAngelo is believed to have committed 12 murders, at least 50 rapes and multiple home burglaries.
+In 2018, Joseph DeAngelo was arrested, and on June 29 the 74-year-old former police officer is set to plead guilty to a string of crimes.

-Here is a closer look at the timeline:
+Here's a look back at the case:

 1973-1976

-DeAngelo was a police officer in Exeter, California, from 1973 to 1976, officials said.
+From 1973 to 1976, DeAngelo was a police officer in Exeter, California, officials said.

 1976-1979

-DeAngelo was then a police officer in Auburn from 1976 to 1979 until he was fired for allegedly stealing a hammer and a can of dog repellent, The Associated Press reported, citing Auburn Journal articles from the time.
+DeAngelo then served as a police officer in Auburn, California, from 1976 to 1979.

+He was fired for allegedly stealing a hammer and a can of dog repellent, The Associated Press reported, citing Auburn Journal articles from the time.

 1976-1978

-The terror started with burglaries and rapes in the eastern district of Sacramento County in Northern California the summer of 1976, the FBI said.
+In the summer of 1976, burglaries and rapes terrorized the eastern district of Sacramento County.

 The "Golden State Killer" would break into his victims' homes by prying open a window or door while they slept, the FBI said.